higlass/higlass/app/scripts/tracks/README.md

 # tracks
-This folder contains implementations of HiGlass tracks.
+This folder contains HiGlass track implementations.

+> TODO: check whether tracks that were included in available-for-plugins.js are not missing.